crossstack-ai/crossbridge/CONTRIBUTING.md

-# Contributing to CrossBridge AI
+# Contributing to CrossBridge

-Thank you for your interest in contributing to CrossBridge AI!
+Thank you for your interest in contributing to CrossBridge!

 ## Getting Started